Skip to main content

 Customer Reviews

-3. “This infrared thermometer works really well and is extremely easy to use.
-The readings are quick and accurate, which makes it perfect for cooking, grilling, pizza ovens, and even checking surface temperatures around the house.”
+2. “Works really well and is extremely easy to use.
+Perfect for cooking, grilling, pizza ovens, and checking surface temperatures around the house.
+The laser makes it easy to aim.”

 See at Amazon